 From this point until harvest, we want to do our best to make sure the crop is not water limited.
-Peanut is unique in that it is using almost an inch of water per week right up until digging time.
+Peanuts are unique in that they use almost an inch of water per week right up until digging time.
 If you have the ability to irrigate, don’t terminate too early.
 For optimum yield potential, don’t let your crop become drought-stressed from now until the end of the season.
 Research from Georgia has shown that up to 30% of yield can be made in the last three weeks of the season.
 Having said that, soil moisture conditions must be right at digging time.
 Over-watering late, in addition to the ever-present chance of a wet fall, can spell trouble at harvest time.
 Big yield potential means nothing if we can’t get the crop out of the field.
 As always, don’t hesitate to call, especially as it gets closer to making harvest decisions.
-A large percentage of my fall is spent making harvest timing recommendations and I’m always happy to do it.
+A large percentage of my fall is spent making harvest timing recommendations, and I’m always happy to do it.

 Jason Sarver, Peanut Specialist, Mississippi State University

 STARKVILLE, Miss. -- Many Mississippi peanut growers are just now planting this year's crop, but their acreage will likely be increased over the amount cultivated in recent years.

 The U.S. Department of Agriculture projects 44,000 acres of peanuts will be planted this year, which would be a jump from 39,000 planted in 2016.

 Jason Sarver, peanut specialist with the Mississippi State University Extension Service and a researcher with the Mississippi Agricultural and Forestry Experiment Station, said he believes the state’s peanut fields could approach 50,000 acres.